nakkakondalamma90-hub/My-portfolio/README.md

-# To-Do List Application
+# Weather App

 ## Overview

-This project is a simple and interactive To-Do List Application developed using HTML, CSS, and JavaScript.
+This project is a responsive Weather Application built using HTML, CSS, and JavaScript.
+It fetches real-time weather information from the OpenWeatherMap REST API and displays weather details for any city entered by the user.

-The application allows users to add, complete, and delete tasks while storing data in Local Storage so tasks remain available even after refreshing the page.

 ---

 ## Features

-- Add new tasks
-- Mark tasks as completed
-- Delete tasks
-- Data persistence using Local Storage
+- Search weather by city name
+- Real-time weather updates
+- Loading indicator while fetching data
+- Error handling for invalid inputs
 - Responsive design
-- Interactive DOM manipulation
+- Dynamic DOM manipulation using JavaScript

 ---